 thyroid surgery: f¤

-on thyroxine [f]: ¤
+on thyroxine [f]: t¤

-predict prompts for the values of those attributes that
+prompts for the values of those attributes that

 are required.
-The reply `?' indicates
+The reply `?

 that a requested attribute value is unknown.

-(Similarly, use `N/A' for non-applicable values.)
+' for non-applicable values.)

 When all the relevant information has been entered, the most likely